25 Most Frequently Asked Questions about Red Light Therapy

 14. Q. Can I use Red Light Therapy with Hyaluronic Acid fillers?

-Disclaimer: This is for educational purposes only—consult your injector for personalized advice.
+Disclaimer: This information is for educational purposes only—consult your skincare professional for personalized advice.

 15. Q. Can I use Red LED Light Therapy with Glutathione Injections?

-Disclaimer: This is for educational purposes only—consult your injector for personalized advice.
+Disclaimer: This information is for educational purposes only—consult your skincare professional for personalized advice.

 16. Q. Can I combine Estriol cream with my Red LED Light Therapy?

-Disclaimer: This is for educational purposes only—consult your healthcare provider for personalized advice.
+Disclaimer: This information is for educational purposes only—consult your skincare professional for personalized advice.

 17. Q. Can I use Red LED Light Therapy with Pregnancy?